 Dogs at Blairmore Farm

 Despite Blairmore being a working farm, dogs are welcome as long as they are kept on leads around livestock.
 We had three dogs staying in the house with us and had no problem at all with taking them out for walks on the lead.
 It was great being able to stay in such luxury accommodation with the dogs – we usually end up camping so that we can take them with us.

 Whilst we thought Blairmore Farm was pretty much perfect, it is in fact a work in progress.
 There are several other holiday cottages that are either available to rent now, or due to be available within the next few months.
 I was lucky enough to have a look around the new eight-person holiday cottage and if anything, it is even more luxurious than West Cottage.
 There is also a two-bed cottage that sleeps four, and other cottages are still under development.

-We spent a couple of days exploring the area around Blairmore Farm, including a visit to Loch of the Lowes to see the nesting Ospreys, and a day out at Loch Leven riding bikes, playing in the park and swimming in the Loch.
-I will write about these in a separate post, but suffice to say there is plenty going on locally, especially if you love nature and being outdoors.
+We spent a couple of days exploring the area around Blairmore Farm, including visits to both Loch Leven and Loch of the Lowes.
+I have written about these in a separate post, but suffice to say there is plenty going on locally, especially if you love nature and being outdoors.

 Blairmore Farm Overall

 As I said at the start of my post, I am certain that I haven’t managed to portray quite how wonderful Blairmore Farm is.
 Perhaps the only way to explain it is by saying that not only would I recommend it to anyone, but I would book another stay there myself without a moment’s hesitation.
 In fact, the family who joined us have already booked a week there for 2017, and we fully intend to do the same.
 See the Blairmore Farm website for more information.